utilityresearchlab/biofibers-machine-control/README.md

 ### Packaging App for Different Platforms on MacOS
 #### Packaging MacOS Apps on MacOS
-1. First run `source .venv/bin/activate`, then run one of the following commands:
+1. First run `nvm use && source .venv/bin/activate`, then run one of the following commands:
 2. If you want a MacOS Universal app, run `npm run pack-mac-unv`.
 3. If you want a MacOS x64 app, run `npm run pack-mac-x64`
 4. If you want a MacOS arm64 app, run `npm run pack-mac-arm64`